James Bolam: 1980s onwards

-Since When the Boat Comes In, he has mostly appeared in comedies and comedy dramas, including Only When I Laugh (as Roy Figgis) from 29 October 1979 to 16 December 1982, The Beiderbecke Affair (as Trevor Chaplin) in 1985, The Beiderbecke Tapes in 1987, Andy Capp (in the title role), The Beiderbecke Connection in 1988, Second Thoughts (as Bill MacGregor) from 3 May 1991 to 14 October 1994, Midsomer Murders, Pay and Display, Dalziel and Pascoe, Close and True, Born and Bred (as Dr Arthur Gilder), and New Tricks (as Jack Halford).
+Since When the Boat Comes In, Bolam has mostly appeared in comedies and comedy dramas, including Only When I Laugh (as Roy Figgis) from 29 October 1979 to 16 December 1982, The Beiderbecke Affair (as Trevor Chaplin) in 1985, The Beiderbecke Tapes in 1987, Andy Capp (in the title role), The Beiderbecke Connection in 1988, Second Thoughts (as Bill MacGregor) from 3 May 1991 to 14 October 1994, Midsomer Murders, Pay and Display, Dalziel and Pascoe, Close and True, Born and Bred (as Dr Arthur Gilder), and New Tricks (as Jack Halford).
 Another memorable role was alongside Timothy West and Sheila Hancock in the 2002 series of the BBC comedy-drama Bedtime, in which Bolam played the seemingly decent but actually crooked Ronnie Stribling.

-On radio, in 1978, he played Willie Garvin in a BBC World Service radio adaptation of the Modesty Blaise book Last Day in Limbo.
+On radio, in 1978, Bolam played Willie Garvin in a BBC World Service radio adaptation of the Modesty Blaise book Last Day in Limbo.
 He provided the voice for The Tod in the animated film version of The Plague Dogs (1982).
 In the mid-1980s, he co-starred in the original radio version of the romantic sitcom Second Thoughts, which ran for several series and was subsequently adapted for television with Bolam reprising his role.
 In the year 2000 he played Sir Archibald Flint in the Doctor Who audio play The Spectre of Lanyon Moor.
 He was also the narrator for the three-part football documentary Three Lions, which aired before Euro 2000 on BBC One.
 The three episodes were about England's National Team's history from the 1966 World Cup until before the Euro 2000 finals.

 In 2002, Bolam played the serial killer Harold Shipman in Shipman, the ITV adaptation of Brian Whittle and Jean Ritchie's book on the case, Prescription for Murder and Father Leonard Tibbings in Dalziel and Pascoe (Ser.
 7, Ep.
 1 'Sins of the Fathers').
 He portrayed Harold Wilson, the former Prime Minister, in the 2006 BBC documentary The Plot Against Harold Wilson.
 He appeared in Frank Loesser's musical How to Succeed in Business Without Really Trying at the Chichester Festival Theatre during the 2005 summer season.
 He played the role of Grandpa in the Cbeebies show Grandpa in My Pocket.
 In 2009 he played Ken Lewis, CEO of the Bank of America, in the television dramatisation The Last Days of Lehman Brothers.
 His appearances on the London stage include Jeffrey Bernard is Unwell by Keith Waterhouse.